 Clark Sayre, Director

 Director Clark Sayre has performed on Broadway in Stephen Sondheim and Hal Prince's Merrily We Roll Along and played the role of Anthony in the 2nd National Tour of Sweeney Todd.
 He also appeared on Broadway in Oliver! with Patti Lupone and Ron Moody as well as several readings, concerts and workshops in New York for writers Robert Freedman (Gentleman's Guide To Love and Murder), Winnie Holtzman (Wicked), and David Evans (Birds of Paradise).
 He has appeared in From Hollywood To Deadwood, It's The Garry Shandling Show, and The Education of Max Bickford, among others.
 His many produced stage plays include: Looking For The Good Old Days, Let's Take A Walk Around The Block, and Grownups and Other Complications.
 He worked with Delia Ephron and John Forster on the West Coast Premiere of How To Eat Like A Child and with John Forster on Tom Chapin's Family Tree.
-His screenplays include The Art of Deception, Lead, Hooray for Hollywood, Sandwriting, Santa Boy, and So Far From The Tree.
+His screenplays include The Art of Deception, Lead, Hooray for Hollywood and Sandwriting.
 He has enjoyed teaching at Dos Pueblos for the past twenty years and was Goleta Educator of the Year in 2011.
 He is married to athlete/teacher Sharon and is thrilled that both his children Blaine and Kailey were part of DP's Theater Department.
 Sayre's goal is to continue to develop inspiring and fresh new work.

 Noel Greer, Theater MANAGER / Technical Director